The bending of a straight line: Applications: light deflection in typical spacetimes

-We present several examples to concretely apply our method for calculating the leading-order bending angle of light in curved spacetimes.
+In this section, we apply our method to compute the leading-order bending angle of light in curved spacetimes.
 We focus on the three most famous cases: the Schwarzschild, Reissner-Nordstr\"om, and Kerr spacetimes.